Colin Mawby

-Colin Mawby KSG (9 May 1936 – 24 November 2019) was an English organist, choral conductor and composer.
-From 1961 he was Master of Music at Westminster Cathedral, then from 1981 he was the choral director at Radio Telefís Éireann.
-He composed masses dedicated to specific choirs, including in Germany.
-He was awarded Knighthood of the Order of St. Gregory in 2006.
+Colin Mawby (9 May 1936 – 24 November 2019) was an English organist, choral conductor and composer.
+From 1961 he was Master of Music at Westminster Cathedral.
+Later he served as choral director at Radio Telefís Éireann and as artistic director of Chamber Choir Ireland, then known as the National Chamber Choir.
+He composed extensively for the liturgy, with an output including over fifty masses and five song cycles.
+He was appointed a Knight of the Order of St. Gregory by Pope Benedict XVI for services to church music.

 Early life and education

 Mawby was born in Portsmouth, Hampshire, on 9 May 1936.
-He received his earliest musical education at Westminster Cathedral choir school, where he acted as assistant to George Malcolm at the organ from the age of 12.
-The boys sang 14 or 15 services a week and had 10 hours of rehearsals a week, learning plainchant and polyphony.
-He subsequently studied at the Royal College of Music with Gordon Jacob and John Churchill.
-During this time he worked with Adrian Boult and Malcolm Sargent.
+His mother died when he was three, and he was among the first choristers when Westminster Cathedral choir school reopened in January 1946.
+Under George Malcolm, the boys sang fourteen or fifteen services a week and undertook ten hours of rehearsals, learning plainchant and polyphony.
+From the age of twelve, Mawby assisted Malcolm at the organ.
+He later studied at the Royal College of Music with Gordon Jacob and John Churchill, and during this period worked with Adrian Boult and Malcolm Sargent.
+Before returning to Westminster he served as choirmaster at Our Lady of the Assumption and St Gregory, Warwick Street and at Portsmouth Cathedral.

 Career

+Westminster Cathedral

-He became Assistant and then in 1961 Master of Music at Westminster Cathedral.
-Whilst there he conducted the first performance of the early music vocal ensemble Pro Cantione Antiqua.
-He also collaborated with the London Mozart Players, the Wren Orchestra, the Belgian Radio Choir and the BBC Singers.
-He performed for the Queen of the United Kingdom at St Paul's Cathedral, for President John F. Kennedy at Westminster Cathedral, and at St. Peter's Basilica for Pope Paul VI and Pope John Paul II.
+Mawby became Assistant Master of Music at Westminster Cathedral and succeeded Francis Cameron as Master of Music in 1961.
+During his tenure he brought the choir to wider prominence through broadcasts and recordings, and conducted the founding performances of the early music ensemble Pro Cantione Antiqua.
+The choir performed in Rome in 1963 and again in 1970 for the canonisation of the Forty Martyrs of England and Wales, when it became the first ensemble other than the Sistine Choir to sing a papal mass in St Peter's Basilica.
+He also collaborated with the London Mozart Players, the Wren Orchestra, the Belgian Radio Choir and the BBC Singers, and performed for Queen Elizabeth II at St Paul's Cathedral, for President John F. Kennedy at Westminster Cathedral, and at St Peter's Basilica for Pope Paul VI and Pope John Paul II.

-In 1976 he moved to Dublin where he became choral director at Radio Telefís Éireann in 1981.
-He founded the RTÉ Philharmonic Choir and the RTÉ children's choir (RTÉ Cór na nÓg) in 1985.
-He also founded the RTÉ Chamber Choir.
-Mawby retired to East Anglia in 2001 but returned to County Dublin in Ireland briefly, moved to London, then Dublin again before returning to London.
-In 2006, Mawby was awarded by Pope Benedict XVI the Knighthood of the Order of St. Gregory, "in gratitude for past and continuing services to church music".
+Mawby's tenure at Westminster ended in the mid-1970s after disputes over musical policy and the future of the choir school in the aftermath of the Second Vatican Council.
+He later taught at Trinity College of Music.